github/docs/content/code-security/secret-scanning/about-the-regular-expression-generator-for-custom-patterns.md

 ---
-title: About the regular expression generator for custom patterns
+title: About custom patterns with Copilot Secret Scanning
-shortTitle: Generate regular expressions with AI
+shortTitle: Generate custom patterns with AI
-intro: 'You can define your own custom patterns to extend the capabilities of {% data variables.product.prodname_secret_scanning %} by generating one or more regular expressions for each pattern, using the {% data variables.secret-scanning.custom-pattern-regular-expression-generator %}.'
+intro: 'You can define your own custom patterns with AI.'
 product: '{% data reusables.gated-features.secret-scanning %}'
 versions:
   feature: secret-scanning-custom-pattern-ai-generated